Keys Stuns Sabalenka In Thriller To Win Australian Open

 Keys becomes the fourth oldest first-time winner of a major since the Open Era began in 1968.

+"First of all, Madison, what a tournament.
+You have been fighting really hard to get this trophy," Sabalenka said.

+"I really feel like it's home when I'm here and I'll come back stronger and do my best next year."

-It was Keys who came out of the blocks in controlled fashion in just her second Grand Slam final.
+It was Keys who came out of the blocks playing exemplary tennis to put Sabalenka under pressure and race to the first set in 35 minutes on Rod Laver Arena.

-Keys was playing with her left thigh strapped but was not hampered as she played exemplary tennis to put Sabalenka under pressure.

-With the help of two Sabalenka double faults, Keys secured an immediate break.

-Sabalenka, renowned for her guts and determination, had similarly lost the first set in the 2023 final against Elena Rybakina before going on to win.

-Perhaps more significantly, Sabalenka had lost the first set 6-0 to Keys in the 2023 US Open semi-final before fighting back to reach the final.

-That result may have been preying on both players' minds as the Belarusian began to flip the script in the second set, breaking in the third game and moving ahead 3-1.
+The Belarusian began to flip the script in the second set, breaking in the third game and moving ominously ahead 3-1.

 Another break followed on a brilliant Sabalenka cross-court pass and she levelled the match after an hour and 20 minutes on court.

-She held from 0-30 in the third game to keep it on serve as the final set became a big-hitting baseline war with no holding back from either player.

-It stayed that way until 5-6 when Sabalenka served to take it to a final set tiebreak.
+At 5-6 when Sabalenka served to take it to another final-set tiebreak, Keys brought up two match points.

 Legal Disclaimer: